Chart Color Schemes

 Valley View - Gilles Plains was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Valley View-Gilles Plains has a high level of cultural diversity, with 37.0% of its population born overseas and 35.7% speaking a language other than English at home.
-Christianity is the dominant religion in Valley View-Gilles Plains, accounting for 39.8% of the population.
-However, the most noticeable overrepresentation is seen in Other religions, comprising 5.9% compared to 5.3% across Greater Adelaide.
+Valley View - Gilles Plains has a high level of cultural diversity, with 37.0% of its population born overseas and 35.7% speaking a language other than English at home.
+Christianity is the predominant religion in Valley View - Gilles Plains, comprising 39.8% of its population.
+The category 'Other' is notably overrepresented in Valley View - Gilles Plains, making up 5.9% of the population compared to the regional average of 1.8%.

 Frequently Asked Questions - Diversity